-At the September 2013 General Membership meeting, Business Manager Christopher Erikson recommended the appointment of Rick Rollins as a business representative.
-The membership unanimously ratified his recommendation.
+At the September 2013 General Membership meeting, Business Manager Christopher Erikson recommended the appointment of Rick Rollins as Business Representative.
+The membership unanimously ratified his nomination.

-An “A” journeyperson, Brother Rollins was initiated into Local 3 in 1982.
-He completed his apprentice training and became a journeyperson in 1989.
-From the start of his career, he was active in the affairs of the union serving on the “A” Apprentice Advisory Committee.
-He received an Associate Degree in Labor Studies from the Empire State College (SUNY) Harry Van Arsdale Jr. School of Labor Studies in 1985.

-Active in both union and community, he has attended the IBEW’s Annual Electrical Worker’s Minority Caucus for the past seven years and served on its Sergeant-at-Arms Committee.
-He has served the Electchester Community in numerous capacities, volunteering to assist in its Annual Street Fair, National Night Out Against Crime event; and on the Auxiliary Police Department of the 107th Police Precinct.
-He is a volunteer at the Greater Allen Cathedral, a Mason of Lodge 154, Jamaica, Queens.
 At the time of his appointment, he was a shop steward on the MTA’s number 7 line, CBTC project.

+Rick was initiated into Local 3 in 1982.
+He completed his apprentice training and became an “A” journeyperson in 1989.
+From the start of his career he has been active in the affairs of the union, serving on the “A” Apprentice Advisory Committee.
+He received an associate degree in labor studies from the SUNY Empire State College Harry Van Arsdale Jr. School of Labor Studies in 1985.

+Active in both his union and community, Rick has attended the IBEW’s annual Electrical Workers Minority Caucus for the past 15 years and served on its Sergeant at Arms Committee.
+He has served the Electchester Community in numerous capacities, volunteering to assist in the annual Electchester Street Fair, the National Night Out Against Crime and the Auxiliary Police of the NYPD 107th Police Precinct.
+He is a volunteer at the Greater Allen Cathedral and a mason of Lodge 154 in Jamaica, Queens.